 The start of the Great War

-The Great War (World War I) was the biggest and nastiest war in recorded European history.
-In so many ways society would never be the same.
+The Great War (World War I) was the biggest and nastiest war in recorded European history up to that time.
+In so many ways, society would never be the same.

 But how did all this devastation come to pass?
 What was the road to this bitter destination?